 2. At a regular or special meeting called for such purpose where the notice of such purpose is contained in the call, the affirmative vote of a majority of the members of the credit union present shall be required to dissolve the credit union.

-3. Upon the adoption of a resolution to dissolve, a statement of intent to dissolve shall be executed in triplicate by the president or vice-president, and attested by its secretary, which shall set forth:
+3. On the adoption of a resolution to dissolve, a statement of intent to dissolve shall be executed in triplicate by the president or vice president, and attested by its secretary, which shall set forth:

 (a) The name of the corporation.